Planning a magical trip and wondering what to wear to Disney World in July? Well, you’re in the right place!

 In fact, take a look at one of the Disney crowd calendars such as from Undercover Tourist (it’s free).
 Check Orlando for the month of July and you will see that every day is ‘red’.
 This means the parks are the most crowded.
 Most of the weekdays score an 8 out of 10 on crowd level, but the weekends are 9 out of 10.

-What to Pack for Disney World in July
+What to Wear to Disney World in July

 Let’s break this down by what to pack whether that’s for yourself or a young child.